BaldezPatrick/timer-hero/README.md

 ## Overview

 This project consists of a timer that can be started, paused, and restarted using interactive buttons.
 The time is displayed in a 24-hour format (hh:mm:ss) and is updated every second.
+Also, this is a project to show all the power of dynamism that JS offers to pages for manipulating the DOM.

 ## Features